-Statewide Planning, Research & Networks
+Statewide Planning, Research and Networks

 Building back better means investing in projects that will promote equity and develop local economies that will be resilient to future economic shocks and climate change.